Welcome to the Hanover Lions Club

 Learn more About Us.

 Hanover Lions Club “Byrne Cup” Twin State All-Star Lacrosse Games are held annually.
-On Saturday, June 18, 2022, the NH girls’ all-stars beat the VT girls’ all-stars 21-7.
-The VT boys’ all-stars beat the NH boys’ all-stars 14-13 in a back-and-forth match.
-Congratulations to all of the all-stars!
+On Saturday, June 22, 2024, the NH Girls’ All-Stars played the VT Girls’ All-Stars, and the VT Boys’ All-Stars played the NH Boys’ All-Stars.
+Congratulations to all of the All-Stars!

 Eye Glasses spelling out lions